apichlkostner/CarND-Vehicle-Detection/README.md

 The histogram used 16 bins.

 ## Spatial features
 As spatial features the image is resized from 64x64 pixels to 16x16 pixels and the values are taken as feature.
 This feature type didn't help much to have a better test set accuracy but gave better results in the video.

+## Feature normalization
+The feature vectors are normalized using the `StanderdScaler` of `sklearn`.
+It's calculated from the training data features in `Model.py` in line 108.
+Then it's saved with the other model data.
 ## Classifier
 The classifier choosen was a linear SVM.
 Since the feature vector is relatively large compared to the number of training samples the linear SVM should give a good result without overfitting.